AmosNimos/Vortex/README.md

 We welcome contributions from the community!
 If you have ideas for new features, bug fixes, or enhancements, feel free to submit a pull request on our [GitHub repository](https://github.com/AmosNimos/Vortex).

 ## License
-V0rtex is licensed under the MIT License.
+V0rtex is licensed under the GNU AGPL License.
 See the [LICENSE](LICENSE) file for more details.

 ## Conclusion